-The Shanghai Cooperation Organization is not a close alliance or military block against any other state; it is an open organization, focused on broad international cooperation, including possibility of enlargement.
+The Shanghai Cooperation Organization is not a closed alliance or military block against any other state; it is an open organization, focused on broad international cooperation, including possibility of enlargement.

-As present, the SCO (including observer-states and dialogue partners) is the Organization with about 3 billion population (approximately 50% of world population).
+Presently, the SCO (including observer-states and dialogue partners) is the Organization with about 3 billion population (approximately 44% of world population).
 Organization includes 2 permanent members of the UN Security Council (China and Russia), 2 countries with the largest population in the world (India and China), three out of five states of the BRICS and three out of twenty states of G-20 (India, China and Russia), and two largest energy consumers in the world (India and China).

-The main goals of the SCO at present are maintaining peace, stability and safety in the region, development of economic and humanitarian cooperation.
+The main goals of the SCO are maintaining peace, stability and safety in the region, development of economic and humanitarian cooperation.

-The Council of Heads of Government (Prime Ministers) approves the budget of the Organization, considers and decides upon major issues related to economic spheres of interaction within the Organization.
+The Council of Heads of Governments (Prime Ministers) approves the budget of the Organization, considers and decides upon major issues related to economic spheres of interaction within the Organization.